JoshMate/Monolith/README.md

 Version: 1.00

 ## Description
-Monolith focuses on more real world Take and Hold scenarios.
+Monolith focuses on more real-world Take and Hold scenarios.
 You will be defending from a single main direction rather than being flanked from all directions.
 Some Hold Arenas are much bigger than in vanilla, and feature buildings and structures to defend from.
-It covers all Engagement ranges so will test you at Close, Medium and Long Range skills!
-It also comes with 4 randomly generated Supply rooms just like Vanilla.
+It covers all Engagement ranges so you will test your Close, Medium, and Long Range skills!
+It also comes with randomly generated Supply rooms to get loot and restock between rounds just like classic.

 ## The Holds